basdp/skia-zig/README.md

 ## Features

 - Pre-built Skia binaries
-- Exposes the raw Skia C API headers (exposed throug a simple `@cImport` of the Skia headers)
+- Exposes the raw Skia C API headers to Zig
+- Easy to import and use directly from Zig code without any dependencies or extra build steps

 ## Project status
-*Warning*: This wrapper is in very early stage and not stable for production use.
-Also not all features and plaforms are ready.
+*Warning*: This wrapper is in a very early stage and is _not_ stable for production use.
+Also not all features and plaforms are implemented.

 - [x] Skia build for Windows x86_64
 - [ ] Skia build for macOS x86_64